fnegreirosribeiro/TCC_DigitalHouse/README.md

 The main goal was to detect as many infected people as possible, since positive cases must be taken care of from a possible second infection in the future, thus avoiding hemorrhagic dengue.

 This work was presented in August of 2022.

+Note that the notebook is in Spanish.
+Also, since the dataset is huge, I did not uploaded it here, the link to it is in the notebook.